Cycle the Best of the Wild Atlantic Way

 Day 1 Arrive in Galway, private transfer to ClifdenWelcome to the bright and colourful streets of Galway (Gaillimh) a city with a long history and vibrant atmosphere.
 Its fortified walls were built around 1270 and the ideal location on the coast facilitated huge in wine, fish, and salt with Spain and Portugal.
 Take a wander along its long promenade towards Galway Bay and explore its creative art scene, lively pubs, and homely cafes.

 Why not treat yourself to traditional Irish Coffee before making your way to Clifden?
-We have organised a private transfer (duration: 1h15m) at a time that suits you.
+We have organised a private transfer (duration: 1h30m).
+The lastest transfer time we can provide is 4pm.
 Clifden is the 'capital' of Connemara, a Victorian-era town with a narrow bay offering dramatic views over the rolling hills.

 Enjoy the comfort and charm of staying in this historical Georgian country house.
 The rooms demonstrate elegance and cosy warmth, plus all the benefits of modern conveniences, like the en-suite bathrooms.
 Situated in Clifden the breakfasts are all made from fresh garden produce and include homemade pancakes, full Irish breakfast, Connemara smoked salmon, and farm-fresh eggs from our their own chickens.